nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_datetime.md

 ## DateRangeOnOrBefore

 Takes an input as a reference point in epoch time, and converts it to a DateRange, with the upper bound set to the upper bound of the precision and millisecond provided, and with no lower bound.
 You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.
+If the zoneid is not specified, it defaults to "GMT".
+If the zoneid is set to "default", then the zoneid is set to the default for the JVM.
+Otherwise, the specified zone is used.

-- long -> DateRangeOnOrBefore(String: precision) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeOnOrBefore(String: precision) -> com.datastax.dse.driver.api.core.data.time.DateRange
   - *example:* `DateRangeOnOrBefore('millisecond')}`
   - *Convert the incoming millisecond to match anything on or before it.*
   - *example:* `DateRangeOnOrBefore('minute')}`
   - *Convert the incoming millisecond to match anything on or before the minute in which the millisecond falls*

+- long -> DateRangeOnOrBefore(String: precision, String: zoneid) -> com.datastax.dse.driver.api.core.data.time.DateRange

 ## DateRangeParser

 Parses the DateRange format according to [Date Range Formatting](https://lucene.apache.org/solr/guide/6_6/working-with-dates .html#WorkingwithDates-DateRangeFormatting).
 When possible it is more efficient to use the other DateRange methods since they do not require parsing.

-- String -> DateRangeParser(String: precision) -> com.datastax.driver.dse.search.DateRange
+- String -> DateRangeParser(String: precision) -> com.datastax.dse.driver.api.core.data.time.DateRange
   - *example:* `DateRangeParser()}`
   - *Convert inputs like '[1970-01-01T00:00:00 TO 1970-01-01T00:00:00]' into DateRanges *